F5Networks/f5-azure-arm-templates/experimental/ha-avset/new_stack/README.md

 ## Deploying Custom Configuration to the BIG-IP (Azure Virtual Machine)

 Once the solution has been deployed there may be a need to perform some additional configuration of the BIG-IP.
 This can be accomplished via traditional methods such as via the GUI, logging into the CLI or using the REST API.
-However, depending on the requirments it might be preferred to perform this custom configuration as a part of the initial deployment of the solution.
+However, depending on the requirements it might be preferred to perform this custom configuration as a part of the initial deployment of the solution.
 This can be accomplished in the below manner.

 Within the Azure Resource Manager (ARM) template there is a variable called **customConfig**, this contains text similar to "### START(INPUT) CUSTOM CONFIGURATION", that can be replaced with custom shell scripting to perform additional configuration of the BIG-IP.
 An example of what it would look like to configure the f5.ip_forwarding iApp is included below.